This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Ask which activities are safe for you.
 Do not lift heavy objects.
 Ask when you can return to work, drive, or have sex.

 - Do not smoke.
 If you smoke, it is never too late to quit.
 Smoking increases the time it takes for you to heal.
-Ask your PHP for information if you need help quitting.
+Ask your healthcare provider for information if you need help quitting.

 - Your stitches come apart.

 - You have a fever.